-The 2020 iPad is powerful and has a fantastic battery life, yet it's super affordable.
+The 2021 iPad is powerful and has a fantastic battery life, yet it costs less than $500.
 You can use it for streaming, work, or play.

-At just 7.9 inches, the iPad Mini is the smallest tablet in Apple’s repertoire and a fantastic option for people who need a smaller iPad.
+At just 8.3 inches, the iPad Mini is the smallest tablet in Apple’s repertoire (though it is the largest iPad Mini of all time).
 It’s perfect for media consumption, mobile gaming, Zoom calls, and doodling, and it makes for a stellar travel companion.

 Here’s a list of all older iPad Minis:

 - iPad Mini (4th Gen) 2015)